spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202204.0/marketplace-product-marketplace-product-offer-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that the offers select field obtained via `MerchantProductOffersSelectWidget` is extended with merchant product.
+Make sure that the offers select field obtained via `MerchantProductOffersSelectWidget` is extended with the corresponding merchant product if it exists.

 {% endinfo_block %}